ayushkanade49-lab/EXPEDITION_Smart-Electricity-Load-Balancer/Progress.md

 *Tasks completed:* Integrated a basic login page to simulate user authentication and control access to the main system.
 Enhanced the UI with improved color indicators and alert messages for better visualization of load status.

+## Checkpoint 4 – Mid Process Review (11:00 PM)

+*Tasks completed:* Refined the core system flow and completed integration of the frontend with the load-processing logic.

+*Current progress:* The application is now handling user input more smoothly and displaying status updates with better clarity.
+The main processing pipeline is functioning, and the interface is becoming more interactive and user-friendly.

+*Next steps:* Add more real-time feedback for better user experience.
+Test the system across multiple scenarios to ensure stability and accuracy.

 # Progress Tracking - TEAM EXPEDITION

 **Checkpoint 1: Initial setup & idea validation (03:00 PM)**